Sudan’s army chief visits HQ after recapture from paramilitaries

 Two weeks ago, troops regained control of Wad Madani, just south of Khartoum, securing a key crossroads between the capital and surrounding states.

-The war in Sudan has unleased a humanitarian disaster of epic proportions.
+The war in Sudan has unleashed a humanitarian disaster of epic proportions.

 Tens of thousands of people have been killed and, according to the United Nations, more than 12 million uprooted.